danilobjr/awesome-dev-tools/README.md

 - [usehooks-ts](https://github.com/juliencrn/usehooks-ts) - React hook library, ready to use, written in Typescript
 - [Mantine Hooks](https://mantine.dev/getting-started/) - This is a UI library, but look for hooks in the **hooks** section!

+### Routing

+- [React Router](https://reactrouter.com/) - Declarative routing for React

 ### UI

+- [NextUI](https://nextui.org/) - Beautiful, fast and modern React UI library
+- [Radix UI](https://www.radix-ui.com/) - An open source component library optimized for fast development, easy maintenance, and accessibility.
+Just import and go—no configuration required
 - [shadcn/ui](https://ui.shadcn.com/docs/components/input) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source

-- [Radix UI](https://www.radix-ui.com/) - An open source component library optimized for fast development, easy maintenance, and accessibility.
-Just import and go—no configuration required
-- [NextUI](https://nextui.org/) - Beautiful, fast and modern React UI library
+## Miscellaneous

+- [Script Kit](https://www.scriptkit.com/) - Shortcut to Everything.
+An open-source kit to optimize your developer workflow